Embracing Self-Care: A Journey for Lymphoedema Management

 Skin care is crucial for individuals living with lymphoedema.
 Healthy skin helps prevent infections and minimises swelling.
 Here are some practical tips:

-Sensitive skin: If your skin is normal, rub dry, if you have fragile skin, thinning skin or damaged skin, carefully pat dry.
-Be careful not to damage your skin further.
+If your skin is normal, rub dry.
+If you have fragile, thinning, or damaged skin, carefully pat dry.
+Be cautious not to damage your skin further.

 Day 3: Get Moving